juliwess/generic-data-structures/Readme.md

 ## Organaisation
-Unfortunately the implemantion had to happen in the hpp-files as the data structures are generic
+The implemantion had to happen in the hpp-files as the data structures are generic

+Unfortunetly the class comments are still in German as this is a university project